n0uur/thaibaht-text/README.md

 Node.js package to convert numerical values into written text in both Thai and English, specifically formatted for Thai Baht currency values.
 It leverages the 'to-words' package with some conditions for English conversions and utilizes 'bahttext' for Thai language support.

+PS.
+I'm creating this package for my own personal use and I just wanted to make it public in case anyone else finds it useful even if it's pretty useless.

 ## Features and Usage

 - Converts numerical values into written text in both Thai and English